-The initial desire and efforts to pass a mandatory health insurance law in Israel was first documented in 1925, when the Clalit Sick Fund experienced its first serious economic crisis.
-The crisis stemmed from policy of Israel’s The the Histadrut at that time, based on the socialist approach of “from each according to his ability, to each according to his needs”.
-By that time, insurance policies had already been instituted by the Histadrut in pre-state Israel for sickness and health, as well as for work-related injuries, obligating employers to pay compensation to their employees.
-The Histadrut also asked to participate in discussions on the issue with the British government, but their request was rejected.
+The intention and efforts to pass a mandatory health insurance law in Israel were first documented in 1925, when the Clalit Health Fund experienced its first serious economic crisis.
+According to Shvarts (1997, p.
+81) this crisis stemmed from the Histadrut policy at that time, based on the socialist approach of “from each according to his ability, to each according to his needs.”
+By that time, insurance policies had already been instituted by the Histadrut in pre-state Israel for illness and healthcare, as well as for work-related injuries, obligating employers to pay compensation to their employees.
+The Histadrut asked to participate in discussions on this issue with the British government, but their request was rejected (Kanievsky, 1932, pp. 28-29).

-In the decades following the Second World War, most western countries underwent a similar process of health care reform.
+In the decades following World War II, most Western countries underwent a similar process of health care reform.
 From 1945 until the 1980s, a socialist approach prevailed in healthcare systems worldwide.
-In 2000 the World Health Organization even endorsed Health for all as a global strategy.
-In Israel, prior to the implementation of the law, about 95% of the population were covered by one of the four health funds.
+The World Health Organization endorsed a global strategy of Health for All by 2000.
+In Israel, prior to the implementation of the 1994 law, about 95% of the population was covered by one of the four health funds.
 The differences between the health funds led to a deterioration in Clalit’s situation and to severe financial deficits in the entire healthcare system.
-However, in the 1990s, Clalit Sick Fund were once again threatened by economic crisis.
+By the 1990s, the Clalit Health Fund was once again threatened by economic crisis.

-These factors prepared the ground for the enactment of the National Health Insurance Law in 1994.
-As a result of the enactment of the National Health Insurance Law, the health funds became more competitive, their approach became more economics based, and services provided to patients improved.
-All this provided an ample basis for changing and developing new roles in the healthcare system.
+These factors prepared the ground for the enactment of the National Health Insurance Law of 1994.
+As a result of the enactment of this law, the health funds became more competitive, with an approach based on economics, and the services provided to patients improved (Bin Nun et al., 2005, pp. 200-201).
+This provided a basis for changing and developing new roles in the healthcare system.

-An in-depth examination of these trends raises the question: to what extent was nursing, as a central health profession, aware of and an initiator in the process?
-Or was nursing profession merely drawn into the process due to global social, economic and political circumstances?
+An in-depth examination of these trends raises several questions: To what extent was there awareness within the nursing profession of its central role in healthcare?
+To what extent was the profession an initiator in the reform process?
+Was the nursing profession merely drawn into the process, due to global social, economic, and political circumstances?

 Nursing and the National Insurance Law

-Studies describe nursing as an independent profession with a centuries-long tradition of helping and caring for the weak.
-This has always given the profession a broad basis for its activities.
-The nursing leadership promoted the development of professional nursing and focused on the needs of the individual, and how he is perceived in the community.
-“Human being” and “Caring” comprised the basis nursing.
+Studies describe nursing as an independent profession with a centuries-long tradition of helping and caring for the vulnerable, which has always given the profession a broad basis for its work.
+Nursing leadership has promoted the development of professional nursing and focused on the needs of the individual, and how it is perceived in the community.
+Caring for human beings comprised the basis for nursing (Bradshaw & Bradshaw, 1995; Hendel, 1997; Odem, 2002).

-In the 1990s, when healthcare systems worldwide entered an era of reform and change based on cost-benefit and limited health resources, nursing was not yet ready for changes in the structure of their work.
-For the first time, nurses were exposed to a field that was not only new to them – in some cases it even contradicted the professional education they had acquired.
-This created inherent conflicts and ethical dilemmas.
+In the 1990s, when healthcare systems worldwide entered an era of reform and change based on cost-benefit analysis and limited resources, but those in the nursing profession were not yet ready for changes in the structure of their work.
+For the first time, nurses were exposed to a field that was new to them, and in some cases even contradicted the professional education they had acquired.
+This created inherent conflicts and ethical dilemmas (Spitzer et al., 1995).

-In an article based on previous studies Spitzer and Golander (2001) noted the three main stages that the nursing profession in Israel underwent, as a result of the changes in the healthcare system:
+In an article based on previous studies, Spitzer and Golander (2001) noted the three main stages that the nursing profession in Israel underwent, as a result of the changes in the healthcare system and with reference to the reforms:

-1. “Awakening” – Nurses became increasingly aware of the impact of the reform on their profession.
+1. Awakening.
+Nurses became increasingly aware of the impact of the reform on their profession.

-2. Sectorial introspection and organization – Changes occurred in the way nurses perceived their profession.
-The redefinition of nursing demanded increased professionalization and training in clinical and academic programs.
+2. Sectorial introspection and organization: Changes occurred in the way nurses perceived their profession.
+The redefinition of nursing demanded increased professionalization and training in clinical and academic programs (Teitler, 2000).